blackstream-x/searchhelper/config_file_structure.md

     and if the specified executable path exists._
   * **Special Select Keys**
     _Here, you can add key combinations as documented at <https://tkdocs.com/shipman/event-modifiers.html>
     that will be used to select multiple categories at once._
-    Every key comination needs the following two subkeys:
+    Every key combination **must have** the following two subkeys:
     * **Label**
     _A summary for the group of categories that is selected by the key combination_
     * **Categories**
     _The list of category names to be selected.
     Each name not matching a defined category name (i.e. a **Search URLs** subkey) will be ignored._
 * **Translations**
   _Translations for the GUI (key-value-pairs).
   For any omitted translation, a default value will be used._
   See the example files for translation examples.